jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 > **Note:** As part of the 802 standards, the latest version of 802.1Q is available from the [IEEE Get program](https://ieeexplore.ieee.org/browse/standards/get-program/page/series?id=68) at no cost.
 > Despite its common association with VLAN tags, 802.1Q describes all forms of bridging (e.g. switches).
-> Many of the Time Sensitive Networking (<abbr>TSN</abbr>) standards built on top of the features described in 802.1Q.
+> Many of the Time Sensitive Networking (<abbr>TSN</abbr>) standards are built on top of the features described in 802.1Q.

 ## Flow Control (Clause 31, Annex 31B, Annex 31D)

 Ethernet does not have an intrinsic concept of flow control.
-There is no "ready" or "wait" signal by which the receiver can apply backpressure against the transmitter.
+There is no "ready" or "wait" signal by which the receiver can apply backpressure against the transmitter like exists in a bus such as AXI-Stream.
 Instead, the transmitter may send data at full rate and the receiver must either accept or drop the data as it comes.

 What 802.3 does provide is an *optional* <abbr title="Media Access Controller">MAC</abbr> Control sublayer, described in Clause 31.